Public Safety Open House

 - What to Expect

-This must-see event will include a variety of activities and demonstrations including an auto extrication and simulated DUI arrest along with a helicopter exercise, a K-9 demonstration, a SRT (Special Response Team) tactical demonstration and a flashover fire demonstration.
+This must-see event will include a variety of activities including an auto extrication and simulated DUI arrest along with a helicopter exercise, a K-9 demonstration, taser demonstration and a flashover fire demonstration.

 The purpose of this event is to disseminate important crime and fire prevention information to the residents of Naperville and to encourage citizen action regarding crime and fire prevention strategies.
 Both departments firmly believe that citizens are the number one defense against fire and crime and want to spread the word that residents need to “Prepare, Practice and Prevent” in order to keep their families safe.